ZosiaZamoyska/algorithms/README.md

 # Teaching solutions

-Keeping implementation of algorithmic problems on different problems by topic.
+Keeping solutions of different problems by topic.

 ## Introduction to Algorithms